gforsythe/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.

+The following features were included :

+* login/signup with basic authentication
+* valid credentials for admin to view the product and categories
+* admin is able to generate new categories

+## Screenshots

 ## Setup